Instructional Strategy

 6

 Provide another reading passage for students to paraphrase independently, with partners, or in small groups.
-Distribute a copy of the text and a Paraphrasing graphic organizer or Paraphrasing and Original Thinking graphic organizer to each student.
+Distribute a copy of the text and a Paraphrasing graphic organizer or Paraphrasing & Original Thinking graphic organizer to each student.
 (Consider offering different passages to cater to learning styles and interests.)

 7